honetools/formats/Device API.md

 Response:

 		{
-			device_name: "John Appleseed’s iPhone - My App",
+			device_name: "John Appleseed’s iPhone",
 			device_guid: "8746A183-6470-496C-8F62-45396A13B353",
-			project_id: "12345"
+			project_id: "12345",
+			project_name: "com.example.myGreatApp"
 		}

-`device_name`: a string that helps the user to identify the running app.
+`device_name`: a string that helps the user to identify the device that the app is running on.
 This could be a combination of device name and app name.

 `device_guid`: A stable identifier that is unique for the combination of this device, app, and Sway.
 The Sway library generates a unique persistent identifier that remains stable every time the app is run.

 `project_id`: this project’s Sway identifier.

+`project_name`: this project’s bundle name or some other kind of name that helps the user to identify the project.